weiwangfin/blog/index.md

 # Grab Ideas: Write them, Publish them, Be your own audience

-I often have brilliant ideas and summarize them in my scratch book.
-But later on they were trashed and those great ideas are lost.
-The BEST way to avoid missing brilliant random ideas is to write it in a pdf file on overleaf.com and pu  blish it on the personal blog.
+I often have ideas and summarize them in my scratch book.
+But later on they were trashed and lost.
+The BEST way to avoid missing good ideas is to write it in a pdf file on overleaf.com and publish it on the personal blog.

-Publishing means that the materials are for the public.
-The pressure from public scruitiny forces concise and succinct writing.
-All the questions and arguments are well-clarified to avoid the confusion not only from other audience but also the author himself.
-Review and revision then become efficient.
+Publishing means that the materials are for public scruitiny.
+It forces concise and succinct writing.
+All the questions and arguments are well-clarified to avoid the confusion.
+This will benefit not only other audience but also the author himself. *Human has very bad memory.*

-Writing in PDF means later on I can have version control and build the revision on the previous work.
+Writing in latex provides another advantage: I can have version control and build on my previous work.
 It is a natural process of writing polishing.

-Let's see whether I can focus on writing on something consistently.

 * [Conduct Research in a Hard Way](assets/themes/twitter/conduct_research.pdf) (Feb 5, 2023)
   * This essay summarizes my bad habits when doing research.
 I keep reminding myself of these traps to avoid inefficient time use.